anxiety therapy

 Emotional Symptoms of Anxiety

-Persistent preoccupation with potential threats, leading to heightened vigilance
+Persistent preoccupation with potential threats, leading to hyper-vigilance

 Physical Symptoms of Anxiety